 - Dries to a high gloss finish.
 Excellent weather and chemical resistance

-There are three types of paint used on a regular commercial basis.
+There are four different types of paint used on a regular commercial basis.
 While there are other paints available, these are the most common and will get the job done.

 1. Solid Color Paint

 - PAINT SPRAYER FOR COUNTLESS DIY PROJECTS: The HomeRight Super Finish Max paint sprayer offers the ultimate DIYing experience.
 It’s...

 - ADJUSTABLE SETTINGS TO SUIT ANY PROJECT: You can adjust the air cap to spray horizontal, vertical, and round.
 You can also adjust the...